 Dodgy had split and Andy Winters started to manage us.
 He organised for us to go into the studio to record a demo.
 We went to Bark in Walthamstow, E17.
 Brian O’Shaughnessy runs this studio and is a genius.
 We recorded one song, ‘Just Hit A Nerve‘.
 I ‘allowed’ Bob to play guitar.
 He was amazing.
 We sang four part harmonies all round the mic at the same time.
 We were thrilled with the results.

 We continued to play live.
 The Spitz in Spitalfield Market, the Albany pub, The Shoreditch Electricity Showrooms.
-I had been given a disposable camera as a present, the photographer Corrine Day was in the crowd – again we knew her through our friends Martin and Jess and she took these photos with it.
+I had been given a disposable camera as a present, the photographer Corrine Day was in the crowd and she took these photos with it.

 We got a little bit of press, the N.M.E. printed a couple of Justin’s photos .

-Andy secured us a week recording demos for Island Records in January 1999.
-Monday to Friday in their basement studio; the Fallout Shelter.
+Using the recording of ‘Just Hit A Nerve’, Andy secured us a week recording demos for Island Records.
+It was January 1999, Monday to Friday in their basement studio; the Fallout Shelter.
 Artists who had recorded here over the years included Bob Marley, John Martyn, Gregory Isaacs, Marianne Faithfull and Stevie Winwood.
 We were somewhat in awe of the place.
 We had to walk through the Island Records offices to get to the studio.
 Huge posters of Nick Drake and Bob Marley greeted us and added to our slightly overwhelmed feeling.

 Steve, the house engineer was wonderful.
 We recorded eight tracks in all.
 Five with Mathew on drums and three acoustic songs with Bob’s friend Sam (the bongo man) on percussion.
 Those tracks we recorded late at night, live, straight to tape – no mixing.
 Sam played percussion for Transglobal Underground and live sets in London’s clubland.
 Funnily enough, he later turned up in our lives as Sam the bubbleman at the Green Man Festival!